p3ter-dev/DSA/README.md

 # DSA:
-Data Structures and Algorithms using C++ and JavaScript:
+Data Structures and Algorithms using C++, TypeScript and JavaScript:
-# DSA in C++ and JavaScript
+# DSA in C++, TypeScript and JavaScript